Network Valuation in Financial Systems: From clearing to ex-ante valuation

-On one hand, as already remarked, EN allows to compute the payments banks have to make to their counterparties.
-From Proposition \ref{pr:en} it is clear that to compute such payments one needs to know the values of all equities, thus implying that such computation should happen at the maturity.
-On the other hand, the evaluation of corporate debt before the maturity done by means of the Merton model \citep{merton1974pricing} does not account for the recursive evaluations that are needed when creditors and debtors form a complex interconnected network.
-The aim of this section is to bridge this gap by introducing a set of valuation functions that allows to perform the ex-ante valuation of interbank claims, therefore accounting for the additional source of uncertainty deriving by the impossibility to have an unerring estimate of the assets values and equities before the maturity.
+On the one hand, as already remarked, clearing models allow to compute the payments that banks have to make to their counterparties at maturity.
+On the other hand, the valuation of corporate debt before maturity done by means of standard credit structural models allows each creditor only to account for their direct debtors, ignoring the indirect effect that the debtors of their debtors might have when creditors and debtors form a complex interconnected network.
+The aim of this section is to illustrate how the framework introduced in section \ref{sec:framework} can be used to bridge this gap.

-In the context of Asset Pricing Theory (APT), \cite{fischer2014no-arbitrage} and \cite{suzuki2002valuing} show that, assuming no arbitrage and market completeness, the ex-ante valuation at time $t<T$ of the random variable $E_i(T)$ at maturity can be performed by computing its conditional expectation with respect to the (unique) Equivalent Martingale Measure (EMM) $\mathbb{Q}$: $E_i(t) = \mathbb{E}_{\mathbb{Q}} [E_i(T) | \mathcal{F}(t) ]$, where $\mathcal{F}(t)$ is the filtration at time $t$ associated with $E_i$ and, for simplicity, the returns of the riskless bond have been set to zero.
-In order to compute such conditional expectation, one needs to find the fixed point of \eqref{eq:compact}, for any realization of the underlying stochastic processes.
-Such computation can be only performed by a central authority with full knowledge of all the parameters of the system.

-Although the global ex-ante valuation can be also performed within our framework, here we focus instead on \emph{local} ex-ante valuation, in the sense that, while the valuation is performed collectively by all banks, each bank only has information about its own counterparties.
-This happens precisely because, (i) the aforementioned uncertainty is entirely incorporated into the valuation functions and (ii), as it can be seen from \eqref{eq:balance_sheet}, in order to compute an iteration of the Picard iteration algorithm \eqref{eq:iter_map}, each bank only needs information about its own counterparties.
-Moreover, such set of valuation functions will naturally extend EN.